akshayskrishna/Immich-Backup-Snapshot/README.md

 ### Incremental variant

-If you have a large Immich library and want to avoid re-copying unchanged data every run, use the incremental companion script
+If you have a large Immich library and want to avoid re-copying unchanged data every run, use the incremental companion script [Immich Incremental Backup](https://github.com/akshayskrishna/Immich-Incremental-Snapshot)

-This version creates a full snapshot on the first run, then uses `rsync --link-dest` so later snapshots only store new or changed files while preserving the snapshot history.

 ### One-time non-interactive run